 - Add white vinegar and sugar.
 Let it simmer gently.
 Don’t touch or mix for about 3 minutes until the vinegar has cooked.

 - Let the chicken cook for 10 minutes more until sauce is almost evaporated and chicken is cooked thoroughly.

 - Serve with white rice.

 - To marinate or not to marinate.
+The secret to unlocking the full potential of your adobo lies in marination.
+Once you’ve combined the key ingredients, let them marinate for a few hours, or even better, overnight!
+This marinating magic allows the flavors to infuse deep into the meat, transforming it into a taste sensation that will leave you wanting more.
 Some moms really do marinate first.
 I don’t because mostly, I cook adobo whenever I feel like it, or when there’s nothing else I can think of cooking and time is of the essence.
 (We really do cook adobo if we have no other option, lol!)
-If you want to marinate your chicken though, just use the first three ingredients then do as instructed but making sure to reserve the marinade and add it before the second step.
+If you want to marinate your chicken though, just use the first three ingredients then do as instructed but make sure to reserve the marinade and add it before the second step.

 - To quickly peel fresh garlic, gently crush the clove with the flat side of a large knife blade to loosen the peel.
 If you don’t have a large knife, you can crush the garlic with a small can.

 - Aside from the vinegar, I think what spells the difference in how to cook adobong manok is the peppercorn.
 Use the best and freshest peppercorn you can find and you will have a memorable Adobong Manok.